a7ul/blog/src/pages/graphql-auth/index.md

 npm install @graphql-tools/schema @graphql-tools/utils
 ```

-Next, lets create a `getAuthorizedSchema` function that will take a GraphQL schema as input and return a new schema with the **@auth** directive implemented.
+Next, lets create a **getAuthorizedSchema** function that will take a GraphQL schema as input and return a new schema with the functionality of **@auth directive** implemented.

 **src/graphql/directives.js**